Series 1 — Episode 11

 Kollakis offers Felgate a change to get back the incriminating tape recording of him by stealing the Admiralty file codenamed “Salamander”.
 Felgate refuses, so Kollakis gives him a moment to think about it.
 Kollakis goes to the door and nods at one of the hostesses then tilts his head in Steed’s direction.
 Yvonne (Catherine Ellison) approaches Steed and asks for a drink, then suggests they go to her dressing room which Steed accepts eagerly.
 When they get there, Steed says they ought to have a bottle and tells her to get whatever she wants.
 As soon as she goes, he quickly searches the room and finds a microphone so when she returns he spins a tale he knows the spies will leap at.

 Back in Kollakis’ office, Felgate has resolved to come up with the money and refuses to steal the ciphers.
-A thick-set man called Harrigan and is told Felgate isn’t going to help them.
+Kollakis tells the thick-set Harrigan (Charles Bird) that Felgate isn’t going to help them.
 Felgate is terrified and asks what they’re going to do.
-Turning to him, Kollakis smiles thinly and says they’re going to do nothing, they'll just take him home as long as he promises not to go to the police - but they’ll keep the tape -and Harrigan will escort him home.
+Turning to him, Kollakis smiles thinly and says they’re going to do nothing, Harrigan will escort him home as long as he promises not to go to the police - but they’ll keep the tape.
 When Felgate says that’s not necessary, Harrigan says, “Shut up.
 Walk to the door - and don’t make a sound”.

 When Dr Keel sees the terrified Felgate being marched out through the bar he intervenes and offers to buy Felgate a drink.
 Felgate leaps at the opportunity and Keel pretends to be drunk when Harrigan tells him to beat it and when Harrigan says, “Get out of the way you fool!”, Keel takes a swing at him and a fight erupts.
 Steed hears the commotion and excuses himself from Yvonne’s clutches, emerging in time to have Dr Keel collapse into his arms.